Nik Storonsky: Early life and career

-Since 2023, Storonskiy's family office has been developing a network of luxury villas and resort properties under the name Utopia.
-The venture focuses on high-end holiday destinations for kite-surfers and surfers in countries such as Spain, Brazil, and the Dominican Republic.
+Since 2023, Storonsky's family office has been developing a network of luxury villas and resort properties under the name Utopia.
+The venture focuses on high-end holiday destinations for kite-surfers and surfers in countries such as Spain, Brazil and the Dominican Republic.

 Revolut

-Storonskiy founded Revolut Ltd in December 2013 and was also the company's first investor, contributing about £300,000 of his own savings to launch the project.
+Storonsky founded Revolut Ltd in December 2013 and was also the company's first investor, contributing about £300,000 of his own savings to launch the project.
 The idea for the company arose from fees and commissions he encountered while traveling, leading to an initial concept of a multi-currency card with fair exchange rates.
-Several months later he invited software engineer Vlad Yatsenko, formerly of Deutsche Bank, to join as co-founder and CTO.
+Several months later, he invited software engineer Vlad Yatsenko, formerly of Deutsche Bank, to join as CTO; Yatsenko later became Revolut's co-founder.
 A first prototype was completed in early 2015, and the app launched publicly in July 2015.

-The idea of the company came when, while travelling, he experienced the transaction fees and commissions levied by banks.
-His first idea was a multi-currency bank card that would allow currency conversion while traveling at a favorable rate.

 In 2017, Revolut obtained an e-money license in the United Kingdom.
 Following Brexit, the company secured an additional e-money license from the Bank of Lithuania in 2018 and, in 2019, was granted a restricted banking license in Lithuania.

 In 2021, Revolut became the most valuable fintech firm in the UK.

 As of 2022, Revolut became a fully licensed bank under the authorisation of the European Central Bank.
 On 12 July 2024, Revolut was granted a UK banking license with restrictions by the Prudential Regulation Authority and the Financial Conduct Authority.
 As of 2025, the company remains in the mobilisation phase, during which it must demonstrate operational readiness before launching full banking operations in the UK.

 The company was valued at $45 billion as of August 2024.
 As of November 2024, the company has 50 million customers globally and more than 10,000 employees.

 In May 2025, Revolut announced plans to apply for a full banking licence in France as part of its Western European expansion strategy.
 It has also explored entering the United States banking market, either through the acquisition of a regulated institution or by applying for a national banking charter.

 The company was valued at $75 billion during a $3 billion fundraising round in October 2025, making it the most valuable private company in Europe and 8th most valuable private company in the world.

+On 27 January 2026, Revolut launched full banking operations in Mexico.
+Revolut capitalized its operations with over $100 million, which was more than double the regulatory minimum.

+On 11 March 2026, Revolut announced that they have received their full UK banking license, which means that customers will now be protected by the Financial Services Compensation Scheme on any deposits under £120,000.
+The licence also authorises the company to provide consumer credit services to UK customers.